open-xchange/appsuite-middleware/documentation/login_and_sessions/session_lifecycle.md

 ## Session hibernation for long running sessions

 OX App Suite supports long running sessions, that can be revived even after many days.
 To facilitate that, sessions that are not in active use are slimmed down and placed in a kind of 'hibernation mode'.
 Autologin can still reactivate these sessions while they don't take up as much memory as a regular active sessions.
-You can fine tune when a session is sent into hibernation, and when a session is discarded in the[configuration]({{site.baseurl}}/components/middleware/config/latest/#mode=tags&tag=Session).
+You can fine tune when a session is sent into hibernation, and when a session is discarded in the [configuration](https://documentation.open-xchange.com/components/middleware/config{{site.baseurl}}#mode=tags&tag=Session).

 ### Session rotation